How to Separate Eggs

 2. Crack the egg on a flat surface.

 3. Over a bowl, open the egg into your hand and allow the egg whites to pass through your fingers.
-You can gently move your fingers to work all of the egg whites through.
+Gently move your fingers to work all the egg whites through.

 4. Deposit the egg yolk into a separate bowl.